Harry Duda: Awards

-He received: twice Artistic Award of Opole Voivode (in 1987 and in 1994); Mark Jodłowski's Literary Award (2000); Artistic Award of the Mayor of the City of Opole; Award of the Marshal on Opole Voivodeship – for the creation as a whole but with special regard to the Katyń subject (2006); Artistic Award “Friends of Art Association” in Trenton, New Jersey, USA (2007).
-Moreover, he won the Prize together with prof. Julian Aleksandrowicz (posthumously) in the 28th Competition for the Creation Popularizing Science and Technology (this Prize was awarded for the book “On the Threshold of the Future Medicine” by the papers Kurier Polski and Problemy).
+He received: twice Artistic Award of Opole Voivode (in 1987 and in 1994); Mark Jodłowski's Literary Award (2000); Artistic Award of the Mayor of the City of Opole; Award of the Marshal on Opole Voivodeship – for the creation as a whole but with special regard to the Katyń subject (2006); Artistic Award "Friends of Art Association" in Trenton, New Jersey, US (2007).
+Moreover, he won the Prize together with prof. Julian Aleksandrowicz (posthumously) in the 28th Competition for the Creation Popularizing Science and Technology (this Prize was awarded for the book "On the Threshold of the Future Medicine" by the papers Kurier Polski and Problemy).

-The winner of prizes and awards in more than 20 literary competitions, such as Opole Spring, Łodź Poetical Spring, Icarian Wing’s Prize and in the contests set up by Radio Szczecin.
+The winner of prizes and awards in more than 20 literary competitions, such as Opole Spring, Łodź Poetical Spring, Icarian Wing's Prize and in the contests set up by Radio Szczecin.
 For many years, since his student times, he carried on welfare work, mainly in the circles of literature and art, as a protector of nature, and to commemorate the Katyń Crime.

-Duda's creation was a subject of four Master's and three Licentiate theses (in Częstochowa and in Słupsk) and his poetical-biblical works became the main subject of a habilitation thesis in 2015 (Małorzata Nowak: “Versified Bible Today”, published by: KUL, Lublin 2015).
+Duda's creation was a subject of four Master's and three Licentiate theses (in Częstochowa and in Słupsk) and his poetical-biblical works became the main subject of a habilitation thesis in 2015 (Małorzata Nowak: "Versified Bible Today", published by: KUL, Lublin 2015).